-WHAT ARE THE COMPLIANCE DRIVERS FOR THIRD PARTY RISK MANAGEMENT IN SOUTH AFRICA
+HOW DO THE OUTCOMES OF THIRD PARTY RISK MANAGEMENT INCREASE REGULATORY COMPLIANCE IN SOUTH AFRICA?

 Here are the common requirements within the POPIA, FAIS, NCA and FICA regulations specifically relating to the management of client records (the retrieval, retention and safekeeping):